gear-foundation/gear-wiki/docs/examples/Infra/supply-chain.md

     /// can be shipped (by [`ProducerAction::Ship`]).
     ///
     /// If the purchase is **not** approved, then fungible tokens for it are
-    /// refunded from the Supply chain contract
+    /// refunded from the Supply chain program
     /// ([`exec::program_id()`](gstd::exec::program_id)) to the item's
     /// distributor and item's [`ItemEventState`] changes back to
     /// [`ForSale`](ItemEventState::ForSale).